 Instructions

-- Cook pasta according to packet instructions in a pot of boiling, salted water
+- Pasta: cook pasta according to packet instructions in a pot of boiling, salted water.

-- Add cooked pasta to a heavy based medium pot, dollop in pesto and pasta water, stir to combine
+- Combine: add cooked pasta to a heavy based medium pot, dollop in pesto and pasta water, stir to combine.
+Add tomato and mozzarella mix to pesto pasta, stir to combine.

 Monica says